New Directions in Interim Training for Staff

 In the fall of 2020, we are taking time to revisit the purpose and content of trainings for staff interested in transitional work.
 In particular, we are designing separate programming and resources for two audiences: 1) staff who are interested in serving in interim positions themselves and 2) staff serving in a congregation with an interim minister.

 For Congregational Staff Working with an Interim Minister

 We are pleased to make available these resources and encourage staff to engage them as a team.

 - Interim Ministry: A Conversation for Congregational Staff (30-minute video): UUA staff who support ministerial transitions talk about interim ministry and how congregational staff can be part of the transitional process.

 - Interim Ministry: A Primer for Congregational Staff (PDF): This updated resource includes FAQs, a reading list, an interim minister's reflection, and case studies to help congregational staff learn about interim ministry.

-Professional Interim Training
+Professional Interim Training (Past Sessions)